lostconch/Credit-Scoring/README.md

 The goal of this competition is to build a model that borrowers can use to help make the best financial decisions.

-Historical data are provided on 250,000 borrowers and the prize pool is $5,000 ($3,000 for first, $1,500 for second and $500 for third).
+Historical data are provided on 250,000 borrowers.